BHAC-QGP: three-dimensional MHD simulations of relativistic heavy-ion collisions, I. Methods and tests: Conclusion Outlook

 \section{Conclusion \& Outlook}

-We introduced BHAC-QGP, a novel code derived from the astrophysical code BHAC, that is now also able to solve the equations of ideal GRMHD in three spatial dimensions in Milne coordinates and flat spacetimes.
-Since the main motivation of BHAC-QGP is to simulate the spacetime evolution of matter produced in heavy-ion collisions, we also implemented an equation of state for massless particles.
-BHAC-QGP shares many features with the original code, especially Adaptive Mesh Refinement, allowing us to dynamically adjust the computational resolution whenever necessary, which consequently leads to particularly efficient calculations.
-BHAC-QGP has undergone a number of serious tests that have been presented in this paper, and where the numerical results are compared to the analytic ones whenever possible.
+We introduced \texttt{BHAC-QGP}, a novel code derived from the astrophysical code \texttt{BHAC}, that is now also able to solve the equations of ideal GRMHD in three spatial dimensions in Milne coordinates and flat spacetimes.
+Since the main motivation of \texttt{BHAC-QGP} is to simulate the spacetime evolution of matter produced in heavy-ion collisions, we also implemented an equation of state for massless particles. \texttt{BHAC-QGP} shares many features with the original code, especially Adaptive Mesh Refinement, allowing us to dynamically adjust the computational resolution whenever necessary, which consequently leads to particularly efficient calculations. \texttt{BHAC-QGP} has undergone a number of serious tests that have been presented in this paper, and where the numerical results are compared to the analytic ones whenever possible.
 In all cases, the tests have been passed successfully and accurately.
-Furthermore, we have carried out multidimensional tests, which especially show BHAC-QGP's ability to handle also highly magnetic areas with the help of the entropy switch.
-This will enable us to simulate heavy-ion collisions, where the magnetic field is particularly strong outside the collision zone.
+Furthermore, we have carried out multidimensional tests, which especially show \texttt{BHAC-QGP}'s ability to handle also highly magnetic areas with the help of the entropy switch.
+This will enable us to simulate the dynamical evolution of the medium formed in heavy-ion collisions, consistently taking into account the interplay with the strong magnetic fields generated in such an environment.